franciscoxhernandez/EngageSight/README.md

 ## 📜 License

 This repository is shared for **academic and research visibility** only.
-All rights to the EngageSight architecture, backend pipeline, and associated AWS infrastructure remain with **Francisco Hernández** and the **Chair of Ergonomics and Innovation Management, Technische Universität Chemnitz**.
+All rights to the EngageSight architecture, backend pipeline, and associated AWS infrastructure remain with **Francisco Hernandez** and the **Chair of Ergonomics and Innovation Management, Technische Universität Chemnitz**.

 You may **view, clone, and reference** this code for non-commercial purposes.
 Reproduction, distribution, or commercial use of the full EngageSight system (including backend and AI logic) requires **explicit written permission** from the author.